wp-plugins/bepro-listings/readme.txt

 No. Since 2.1.17 we supply a standalone profile which can be implemented via shortcode

-= Does your user submission form implement custom profile fields? =
+= Does your user submission form utilize custom fields? =

 No, but you can extend the fields via wordpress hooks and filters.
-We offer this as a service on our website
+Or you can just use the Form Builder addon

 = Are there ways to extend the plugin myself? =

-Yes, there are lots of wordpress hooks/filters and templates (listings/page)
+Yes, there are lots of wordpress hooks/filters and templates (listings/page).
+There is nothing stopping you from creating your own custom addons

 = Can I setup featured listings? =